paperwork/paperwork/README.md

     fig run web php artisan migrate --force

+## Upgrading

+Upgrading to the latest GIT version of Paperwork is fairly easy.
+Update your local repository running `git pull`, then `cd` into the `frontend/` directory and run `php artisan migrate`.
+In most cases this should work.
+If you're experiencing issues, you might need to clear the database completely and re-run the initial installation.

 ## API documentation

 The API documentation can be found at [docs.paperwork.apiary.io](http://docs.paperwork.apiary.io/) or built using the ``apiary.apib`` file from this repository.
 It's not yet complete and could change at any time!

 ## Some last words

 The current development status is far from being worth called "version 1.0".
-However, if I could get you interested in this project and you feel like contributing, don't hesitate to ping me by e-mail ([marius@twostairs.com](mailto:marius@twostairs.com)) or twitter ([@devilx](https://twitter.com/devilx)) so we can talk. :-)
+However, if I could get you interested in this project and you feel like contributing, don't hesitate to ping me by e-mail ([marius@paperwork.rocks](mailto:marius@paperwork.rocks)) or twitter ([@devilx](https://twitter.com/devilx)) so we can talk. :-)

 ## FAQ